 Progression from pilot to sustainable program is now the challenge and every effort is being made to establish on-going funding and to write the program in detail which will prepare it for replication in other communities across the country as desirable.

-We are particularly appreciative of funding received from St George Foundation, Marian and EH Flack Trust and DEEWR to make the programme possible this year.
+We are particularly appreciative of funding received from DEEWR, FaHCSIA and private donor John Reid which has made the programme possible this year.

 Parenting Programme - Family Life